AmblesideOnline Year 1 Booklist

 28. Note - In "Just So Stories," How the Leopard Got His Spots has one occurrence of a racial slur that will need to be omitted; it's near the very end of the chapter.
 Unabridged audio versions may include the deplorable word.
 (Back)

 30. "Parables from Nature" is a Christian character book using elements of nature to make its point, and is scheduled for 3 years - Years 1, 2 and 3.
 It is not a science book.
 If your child needs something more manageable, a Modern English paraphrase version of this book is available.
 You can read it for free online or purchase. ($amzn) (K).
+Relying on paraphrases will prevent your child from developing the mental muscles needed to comprehend older books.
+But sometimes a paraphrase is needed.
+If a child is completely lost, then nothing in their brain is firing up, so there are times (and specific children) where it can make the difference between giving up on a book, or using a paraphrase so the ideas at least get through.
+Read more about this in Wendi Capehart's blog post Imagination and the Mind's Eye.
 (Back)

 32. Free Reading books are books that no child should miss, but rather than overloading school time, these can be read during free time.
 No narrations need be required from these books.
 Advisory member Wendi C. suggests, "How you handle these is up to you . . ." (more) Parents should also explain to students that historical fiction, while often well-researched, is still fiction, and contains the author's ideas of how things might have happened.
 Books with asterisks pertain to that term's historical studies.
 (Back)